sehaj97/Hospital-Management-System/README.md

 4. Run 'npm start'.

 ## Usage

+* Go to the deployed link in description
 * Sign up using your credentials.
 * Login using your credentials.
 * From the homepage, choose from one of the 3 options: Departments, Specialists and Patients.